 “Alex” Butterfield now resides in La Jolla Shores.
-Nearing 91 years of age, the man’s quick wit, inviting sense of humor, integrity and life experience is enough to fill several non-fiction works for years to come.
-He is currently pursuing his doctorate at UCSD, and jokes that he has been accused of “liking the title.”
+Nearing 91 years of age, the man’s quick wit, inviting sense of humor, integrity and life experience is enough to fill non-fiction works for years to come.
+He is currently pursuing his doctorate at UC San Diego, and jokes that he has been accused of “liking the title.”
 Previously having attended UCLA, the University of Maryland (B.A.), and George Washington University (M.A.), Butterfield says of UCSD, “I was the oldest guy on campus.”

 He and former Washington Post journalist, now associate editor, Bob Woodward, have developed a close personal relationship since Watergate, albeit at times contentious, but always possessing a professional admiration.